CSmowens/morpheus/README.md

 Some of the major features currently implemented are:
  * Much improved premake based build system
  * GLSL renderer backend
+ * OpenAL sound system improvements (you can use OpenAL Soft for example)

 ## GENERAL NOTES